RipcordSoftware/HttpWebServer/README.md

 }
 ```
 The Start() method accepts two delegate parameters.
 When a request arrives `RequestCallback` is invoked with  `HttpWebRequest` and `HttpWebResponse` parameters.
 Both these types are very similar to their namesake types in `System.Net`.
 If you handled the request in the delegate then return true, otherwise return false.

+`RequestContinueCallback` is invoked when a `POST` request is received with an `Expect: 100-Continue` header.
+See http://www.w3.org/Protocols/rfc2616/rfc2616-sec8.html.